 Sometimes, medicines that chelate copper (such as penicillamine) can affect the function of the brain and nervous system (neurological function).
 Other medicines under investigation may bind copper without affecting neurological function.

 A low-copper diet may also be recommended.
 Foods to avoid include:

 - Dried fruit

-You may want to drink distilled water because most tap water flows through copper pipes.
+You may want to drink distilled water because some tap water flows through copper pipes.
 Avoid using copper cooking utensils.

 Symptoms may be managed with exercise or physical therapy.
 People who are confused or unable to care for themselves may need special protective measures.

 A liver transplant may be considered in cases where the liver is severely damaged by the disease.